Bernardo-MG/docs-maven-skin/src/site/markdown/tools.md

 ### Additional Libraries

-Along these libraries few custom javascript utilities are contained inside the project.
+A few custom javascript utilities are contained inside the project.
 They will be minified when building the project, and stored into the scripts.min.js file.

-Any javascript file added to src/main/resources/js/utils will be included into this file.
+These are stored inside the folder src/main/resources/js/utils.

 ## Basic Template